3xplisit/TKash-API/README.md

 Instantiate and instance of the TKASHController

 $controller = new TKASHController;
-//Make api calls utilizing the functions created
+$controller->RegisterURL('https://<your confirmationURL>','<Your Validation URL>',100));
-$controller->RegisterURL('https://<your confirmationURL>','<Your Validation URL>',100));; //This Function call accepts three parameters (1.
+//This Function call accepts three parameters (1.
 Validation URL.
 2. Confirmation URL 3.
-Numeric Value either 100 or 200 (100 being referrence for Response with headers only and 200 for json encoded responses.)
+Numeric Value either 100 or 200 (100 being referrence for Response with headers only and 200 for json encoded responses)